srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

 ## [0.Private token and grequests.py]
  `grequests.py` is downloaded early in each notebook.
 It contains a download function.
 But to download it with curl, we need a private token.
  The GitHub repository remains private until a few days before the book is released.
- As such, a private token is *temporarily* required in the curl command in each notebook which will be removed.
+ As such, a private token is *temporarily* required in the curl command in each notebook which will be removed when the repository is made public.

  `grequests.py` contains the current private token that must be used to download files from the repository.
 It contains the function that will be used to download files from the repo.